etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_change_an_existing_Window.md

   * Hide a field
   * Re-sequence the layout

-Physical Inventory is a window that belongs to the Openbravo ERP core module.
+Physical Inventory is a window that belongs to Etendo Classic.
 It comprises of:

   * 1 Window - Physical Inventory.
   * 2 Tabs - Header and Lines.
-  * A Header Tab has 19 Fields 10 of which are displayed (A few are displayed conditionally)
+  * A Header Tab has 19 Fields 10 of which are displayed (A few are displayed conditionally).

-Before any changes the header tabs has the following appearance:
+Before any changes the header tab has the following appearance: